 The operating subsidiary merged into the existing publicly-traded entity, the Company.
 The Company received a loan to complete the transaction from an individual investor.
-As settlement of a potential litigation liability, the Company assumed the liability to RK Grain.
+As settlement of a potential litigation liability, the Company assumed the liability to RK Grain and More Success Group.
 See Note 13.

-The following table summarizes the notes payable activity in March 31, 2015:
+The following table summarizes the notes payable activity from December 31, 2016: